-Download the IGLOO2 design files from
+Download the IGLOO2 design files from the Microsemi Corporation website:

 The design files consist a Libero Verilog project and programming files (.stp) for the JGLOO2 Evaluation Kit.
 Refer to the Readme.txt file included in the design files for the directory structure and description.